-Request more information about programs at Pikes Peak Community College by clicking on the links below:
+Get more information about Pikes Peak Community College by clicking links below:

 Pikes Peak Community College opened as El Paso Community College in 1968.
 Now in its forty-third year of operation, PPCC is a two-year college offering associate's degrees and various certifications in Career and Technical fields.
 With more than 150 programs of study, PPCC has a proud tradition of helping people get a fresh start - a start toward completion of a degree, a start towards a better job, a start towards a better and more enriching life.
 Statistics has proven that PPCC students who transfer to local four-year colleges do better than students who start at the four-year college.
 Small classes taught by professors offer an unparalleled experience for undergraduate students.

 We know that there are many different reasons why students decide to come to PPCC.
 Perhaps you plan to begin an academic career that you intend to continue at a four-year institution.
 Perhaps you want to pursue occupational training for job and career advancement, or to cultivate a special interest in one of our hundreds of different course offerings.
 Our students come from all walks of life, all age groups, and all educational and occupational backgrounds.
 What they share in common is a desire to improve themselves through learning.
 Whatever your motivation and goals, PPCC is here to serve you.

 PPCC has a nationally-accredited Child Development Center located at two campuses; Centennial Campus has a gym and fitness center, and a fitness center is being planned at Rampart Range Campus.
 A new campus was recently opened in Falcon to serve Eastern El Paso County and communities on the Eastern Plains.
 An exciting Natural Resouce Technology program is housed at the Falcon Campus.